csci-567-project-KNQM/bagging-vs-boosting/README.md

-# CS567 Project - Exploring bagging and boosting
+# CSCI 567 Project - Exploring bagging and boosting

 ## Jupyter notebooks used to generate results:

-To generate results included in the report, please run the following notebooks.
+To generate the results included in the report, please run the following notebooks.

 * ```main.ipynb``` and ```main_GPU.ipynb``` in the branch ```Niccolo-Refactor```: Tests
 bagging on logistic regression with certain parameters (number of training examples,